The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Photospheric Chromospheric Heterogeneity

-\begin{finding} \underline{\textbf{Finding \arabic{section}.3}} \\ \\ \textit{Summary}: Simultaneous multi-wavelength (multi-instrument) stellar observations are needed to provide feedback to modeling efforts and improve our understanding of the photospheres and chromospheres of other stars, including high-priority exoplanet host stars.
-This is particularly critical for K, M, and L dwarfs, for which models are relatively poorly constrained. \\ \\ \textit{Capability Needed}: Time-resolved multiband photometry, spectroscopy, and spectropolarimetry of high-priority exoplanet host stars are need to provide feedback for simulations of these stars.
+From this analysis, we draw the following finding. \\ \\ \underline{\textbf{Finding 1.3}} \\ \\ \textit{Summary}: Simultaneous multi-wavelength (multi-instrument) stellar observations are needed to provide feedback to modeling efforts and improve our understanding of the photospheres and chromospheres of other stars, including high-priority exoplanet host stars.
+This is particularly critical for K, M, and L dwarfs, for which models are relatively poorly constrained. \\ \\ \textit{Capability Needed}: Time-resolved multiband photometry, spectroscopy, and spectropolarimetry of high-priority exoplanet host stars are needed to provide feedback for simulations of these stars.
 In particular, we need to understand the variability of exoplanet hosts within the wavelength range of interest for current and upcoming missions (0.3--5\,$\mu$m) at timescales relevant to granulation (minutes), transits (minutes to hours), rotation periods (days to months), and magnetic cycles (years).
-Limb darkening as a function of wavelength and stellar activity should be constrained with future observations in order to better understand its impact as a contamination source on the transit spectrum. \\ \\ \textit{Capability Today}: Precise broad-band photometric light curves from CoRoT, \Kepler{}/\Ktwo{}, and \TESS{} probe surface convective motions (or ``flicker'') and spot distribution and evolution, providing feedback for 3D models of stellar surface features.
-Multi-decade monitoring of stellar chromospheric emission as well as recent population studies relying on photometric light curves have been used to infer that more-active stars are dominated by dark spots while less-active stars are dominated by bright faculae.
-Ground-based spectroscopy and spectropolarimetry provide constraints on physical properties of stellar magnetic features.
-(Zeeman) Doppler imaging can probe structures in photospheres of rapidly rotating stars, but it is unclear how well these findings may extend to the general population of exoplanet host stars, which tend to rotate more slowly. \\ \\ \textit{Mitigation in Progress}: Combining high-resolution spectroscopy and spectropolarimetry, precise space photometry, and interferometric imaging helps to construct stellar surface maps of cool stars, more recently also including an exoplanet host. \end{finding}
+More work is needed to understand the precisions at which variabilities should be constrained to be useful in this respect and the dependence of the required precision on the stellar parameters and the transit science case.
+Limb darkening as a function of wavelength and stellar activity should be constrained with future observations in order to better understand its impact as a contamination source on the transit spectrum. \\ \\ \textit{Capability Today}: Precise broad-band photometric light curves from CoRoT, \Kepler{}/\Ktwo{}, and \TESS{} probe surface convective motions \citep[or ``flicker'';][]{Michel2008, Bastien:2013, Bastien:2016} and spot distribution and evolution \citep{Southworth2011, Reinhold-13, Morris-17}, providing feedback for 3D models of stellar surface features.
+Multi-decade monitoring of stellar chromospheric emission \citep{reinhold2019transition} as well as recent population studies relying on photometric light curves \citep{Montet2017} have been used to infer that more-active stars are dominated by dark spots while less-active stars are dominated by bright faculae.
+Ground-based spectroscopy and spectropolarimetry provide constraints on physical properties of stellar magnetic features \citep[e.g.,][]{TonerGray1988, GrayJohanson1991, Neff1995, Catalano2002, Berdyugina2011, Andretta:2017, Afram-Berdyugina2019}.
+(Zeeman) Doppler imaging can probe structures in photospheres of rapidly rotating stars \citep[e.g.,][]{Semel1989zdi, Donati-97, Berdyugina1998al, Berdyugina-Henry2007hr1099, Jeffers2007abdor, Shulyak2019, Fuhrmeister2022}, but it is unclear how well these findings may extend to the general population of exoplanet host stars, which tend to rotate more slowly \citep[e.g.,][]{Gaidos2023}. \\ \\ \textit{Mitigation in Progress}: Recent work has explored the limits of light-curve inversion \citep{Luger2021} and presented an interpretable Gaussian process model that can be used to infer physical parameters from light curves \citep{Luger2021b}.
+Meanwhile, other work has shown that combining high-resolution spectroscopy and spectropolarimetry, precise space photometry, and interferometric imaging helps to construct stellar surface maps of cool stars \citep{Roettenbacher2016, Roettenbacher2017}, more recently also including a main-sequence exoplanet host \citep{Roettenbacher2022}.